aswinks123/Helm/Helm-Complete-Projects/Helm_Project_Build_from_Basic_to_Advanced_Concepts/Stage-3-Conditionals/README.md

-## 1. What are Conditionals in Helm?
+## 1. What are conditionals in Helm?

 Conditionals control whether a feature should be enabled or disabled based on the condition set.